-Investigation & Simulation of low velocity impact Induced Damage in Composite overwrapped Pressure Vessel
+Low-Velocity Impact Induced Damage in Composite Overwrapped Pressure Vessel

-Various low velocity impact can occur on the composite structures during manufacturing, operation, and maintenance processes.
+Various low-velocity impact induced damages can occur on the composite structures during manufacturing, operation, and maintenance processes.

-Therefore, the impact damage and residual strength of the composite structures have been an important issue in the composite industries.
-The impact damage needs to be considered in the design stage and an efficient analysis tool is required to analyze the impact damage and residual strength of the composite structures.
+Therefore, the impact damage and residual strength of the composite structures have been important issues in the FRP composite industries.
+The impact damage needs to be considered in the design step and an efficient analysis tool is required to analyze the impact damage and residual strength of the composite structures.

 A cohesive zone model was used to simulate the inter-laminar damage of composites.
-The damage model was implemented in the user material subroutine of Abaqus/explicit, VUMAT.
-This code can be used in both Abaqus/ Explicit & Ls-Dyna software.
-The effect of the damages on the residual burst strength of the cylindrical composite pressure vessel was also investigated.
+The damage model was implemented in the VUMAT user material subroutine of Abaqus/explicit.
+The effect of the damages on the residual burst pressure of the cylindrical composite pressure vessel was also investigated.

 The analysis results such as the impact response, impact damage, and residual strength, were compared with the test data to verify the damage model and analysis methods.

 A VUMAT user material subroutine allows you to define a custom material model in finite element analysis software.
 It gives you more flexibility beyond the built-in material models.